Overview

 On our last week-long stay, we booked Studio Maslac atop the hill above Lapad Beach.
 We stayed in a comfy studio with a fantastic view from the terrace, plus a bus stop 5 minutes away with frequent buses to the Old Town.

-Since we had a more extended stay and came by car, a location outside the Old Town was the most convenient.
+Since we had a longer stay and arrived by car, a location outside the Old Town was the most convenient.
 Plus, we had Lapad Beach close by (although a short exercise was needed to conquer the stairs!).

 Where to eat in Dubrovnik